Global mobility trends in 2026: A mid-year update on technology and innovation

 The Total Cost of Ownership (TCO) is expected to flip in favor of BEVs by 2030, though barriers persist in capital and infrastructure.
 EV trucks are projected to become the most cost-effective decarbonization solution for most truck categories in Europe by the end of the decade.
 This shift will occur as their lower maintenance and energy costs surpass the hurdle of higher upfront purchase prices.

-Digital end-to-end experiences are key to the future growth
+Digital end-to-end experiences are key to the future of mobility

 End-to-end digital experiences are moving from a competitive advantage to baseline expectations.
 There is a demand for effective integrated platforms that handle every aspect of the journey, from planning and booking to real-time updates and payment, within a single interface.
 Consumer fatigue with fragmented, single-purpose apps is driving this mobility trend.

 Super apps can partly address this need as they consolidate an ecosystem of services into a single platform.
 These apps integrate services like public transit ticketing, micromobility (scooters and bikes), and parking reservations.
 They also include non-transport services, such as payments, food delivery, and social functions.
-Uber, Bolt, Grab, and Gojek are super apps that have originated in or focused on the mobility sector.
+Uber, Bolt, Grab, and Gojek are super apps that have originated in or focused on the mobility sector, and they remain among the most influential mobility players worldwide.

 The operating model of super apps is unique primarily because they create a single ecosystem that captures a share of users’ daily lives.
 This is usually achieved through rapid global expansion and subsequent market diversification (see Figure 5).